eduardolucioac/groovim/README.md

        - move
           https://github.com/matze/vim-move
  * When using plugins Pathogen plugin needs to be intalled https://github.com/tpope/vim-pathogen;
- * By default GrooVim not have any enabled plugin (see let g:enable_all_plugins = 0 ).
+ * By default GrooVim not have any enabled plugin (see "let g:enable_all_plugins = 0").
 You can also enable the plugins individually;

 The GrooVim solves the following "problems"!
 -----